What does Scrum require of

 The main difference between Scrum and the traditional working method is that you can change or adjust things at any given time, ensuring that the client will get exactly what he signed up for.

-What does this require
+What does this require of an office’s interior design?

 In the ideal situation, the office environment is just as dynamic as this working method.
 Ideally you would hold the daily standup on the office floor; a moment to put your heads together, in your physical environment.